scpedicini/midjourney-manager/README.md

 ## :exclamation: Limitations
 Due to the way that Midjourney's current profile works, it is impossible to search past the most recent 2500 generated images.
 Hence, we recommend you run this script on a daily/weekly basis to always ensure your work is backed up. :hourglass_flowing_sand:

-## :arrow_down: Getting Started
+## :rocket: Getting Started

 1. Under releases, download the version suitable for your OS (Win or Mac).
 We recommend placing this file in the directory where you'd like to have your images downloaded to. :file_folder:

 2. Before running the application, you'll need the following information:
-    - __Secure-next-auth.session-token (You can get this cookie from the Cookie tab in Chrome/Firefox developer console)
+    - `__Secure-next-auth.session-token` (You can get this cookie from the Cookie tab in Chrome/Firefox developer console.
+Watch the video tutorial below for more details)
     - User Id (Search for any call that says "user_id" in the Network tab.
-It should be in the form of GUID (e.g. XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX).
+It should be in the form of GUID (e.g. `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`).
 Copy this value.

 Please note that the session-token should be good for several weeks.
 When it expires, you will receive a warning message, and will need to grab the newest one from your browser.